 03/08/64 Sargent Shriver, Director of the Peace Corps (Clipped Opening)

-03/22/64 G. Mennen Williams, Assistant Secretary Of State For African
+03/22/64 G. Mennen Williams, Assistant Secretary Of State For African Affairs

 (Clipped Opening and Closing)